dibyendumajumdar/C/docs/ctour.md

 is produced at the start  of  each  function  for	each static  variable or label declared therein.
-Subsequent uses of the variable will be in terms of the given num- ber.
+Subsequent uses of the variable will be in terms of the given number.
 The  code  generator uses this only to produce a debugging symbol table.

 ### `ANAME name number`

-Likewise, each automatic variable's name and stack off- set  is specified by this operator.
+Likewise, each automatic variable's name and stack offset
+is specified by this operator.
 Arguments count as automatics.

 ### `RNAME name number`